scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 generator.
 But instead of a loader, a reader object is instantiated that consumes the generators writer stream.
 This stream is passed to a writer object that sends the stream to the processor.

 The processor is run on Cori.
-It receives the incoming data stream and dispatches specified analysis tasks.
+It receives the incoming data stream, publishes them in a queue and submits analysis tasks to a pool of worker threads.
+As illustrated in :ref:`fig-sw-arch` a ``reader`` object receives time chunks data.
+The time chunk data then passed to ``task_list`` objects, which group a series of analysis routines.
 In pseudo-code the processor looks like this

 .. code:: python
    :linenos: